Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals.md

-**Thorn the Exiled Bard**: Thorn's silver tongue and enchanting melodies once graced the courts of high society, until his penchant for weaving scandalous truths into his performances led to his exile.
-Stripped of his patrons and faced with mounting debts from his lavish lifestyle, Thorn joined the Corp, using his bardic magic, charisma, and espionage skills to gather intelligence and manipulate the battlefield, all the while searching for the song that will redeem his sullied name

 #### Lady Elara: The Noble Rogue

 Lady Elara was once the toast of high society, married to a charismatic lord who gambled away their fortune and left her with a mountain of debt.
 Refusing to watch her ancestral home crumble, Elara turned to the only avenue left open to her: reclaiming lost treasures and exploring forbidden ruins.
 Her slender frame and noble grace mask a cunning mind and lethal agility, making her a formidable rogue in the shadows.
 Her expertise with a rapier is unmatched, a skill honed from a life once filled with balls and duels of honor, now serving her in the deadly dance of close combat.